-The Germans went straight to the source in Operation Drumbeat, aka “the Happy Time,” under Admiral Karl Dönitz, sinking ships near American shores.
+The Germans went straight to the source in Operation Drumbeat, aka “the Happy Time” or “American shooting season,” under Admiral Karl Dönitz.
 Unbeknownst to most students of history, the U.S. lost more shipping close to its mainland than at Pearl Harbor.
-In one month alone, May 1942, Germany sank over forty ships in the Gulf of Mexico.
-The Germans brazenly patrolled the East Coast, especially when cities refused to blackout because they didn’t want to interrupt commerce.
-U-boat periscopes could see the outlines of otherwise darkened merchant and Navy vessels as they crossed in front of lit skylines.
+In May 1942 alone, Germany sank over 40 ships in the Gulf of Mexico, from which most of the world’s oil then flowed (one historian called it the era’s Arabian Gulf).
+The Yucatan Channel (left), the narrow strait between Mexico and Cuba, was especially vulnerable because all Gulf traffic passed through there.

 North Africa & Italy

 In northwest Africa, American troops defeated the Germans and encouraged people of cities like Casablanca, Morocco to side with the Allies.
 In the Desert War the previous year in north-central and northeast Africa, the British prevented Germany from seizing the Suez Canal, which would have given them access to Persian Gulf oil and potential control of India.
 With the help of Free French, the British also defeated Vichy French and Nazis in Syria and Lebanon to prevent northern access to Suez.
 Oil is the lifeblood of modern war machines and was one of Hitler’s motives for invading both Africa and the USSR.
-The British also captured German officers for the first time in the North Africa.
-They treated the high-ranking POWs well but bugged their conversations and learned about the German war effort, including widespread discontent with Hitler and development of the V-2 Rocket.
+The British also captured German officers for the first time in North Africa.
+They treated the high-ranking POWs well but bugged their conversations and learned about the German war effort, including widespread discontent with Hitler and the V-2 Rocket’s development.
 Jewish refugees translated conversations from German to English.
 The generals’ accounts of atrocities in Eastern Europe later provided incriminating evidence in the post-war Nuremberg war crime trials.

 The campaign hastened the end of fascist rule in Italy under Mussolini and occupied some German forces in the meantime.
 The Italian people rose up and overthrew Mussolini in July 1943, nearly two years before the war ended, and the new government capitulated to Eisenhower and the Allies.
 But then fearing a German reprisal, the politicians fled the country, leaving behind the Italian army, whom the Germans quickly crushed and disarmed.
-That left Italian citizens in the lurch, and German Luftwaffe, SS/Gestapo, and Afrika Corps to control them and defend Rome from the Americans.
+That left Italian citizens in the lurch and German Luftwaffe, SS/Gestapo, and Afrika Corps to control them and defend Rome from the Americans.

-While the Allies hadn’t yet invaded German-held France or Germany, they had an advantage in Europe they lacked in Asia, insofar as they could fly round-trip bombing missions over Germany in B-17 Flying Fortresses.
+While the Allies hadn’t yet invaded German-held France or Germany, they had an advantage in Europe they lacked in Asia insofar as they could fly round-trip bombing missions over Germany in B-17 Flying Fortresses.
 That was one reason it was critical to keep Germany from overtaking Britain since American, British, and Free French planes took off from England.
 The bombing raids were dangerous, with casualty rates hovering over 70% for a term of a couple months (30 missions).
 Daytime missions were subject to anti-aircraft fire and Luftwaffe attacks while nighttime raids were less effective because they couldn’t see blacked-out targets.
-The first time America’s 8th Air Force tried a major day raid in August 1943 — aimed at the Regensburg Messerschmitt factory and Schweinfurt ball bearing plant — they lost most of their group: 60 bombers with crews of ~ 10 each.
+The first time America’s 8th Air Force tried a major day raid in August 1943 — aimed at the Regensburg Messerschmitt factory and Schweinfurt ball-bearing plant — they lost most of their group: 60 bombers with crews of ~ 10 each.
 The Regensburg-Schweinfurt Mission convinced the Allies that the B-17’s weren’t up to the task by themselves because they didn’t have enough guns.
 By 1944, long-range P-51 Mustangs escorted the bombers, giving them a better chance.
 The Mustangs’ design was an American variation on the British Spitfires made famous during the 1940 Battle of Britain.
 American, British, Russian, Mexican, and Brazilian pilots also flew P-47 Thunderbolt fighter-bombers for short- and mid-range escorts in Europe and Asia.
 While more cumbersome than Spitfires and Mustangs (likened by pilots to driving a fine sports car), the sturdy and versatile Thunderbolt fighters could carry 2500 pounds of bombs — more than half that of a B-17 Flying Fortress.

-The British used Spitfires for aerial reconnaissance over Germany, taking millions of photos that Royal Air Force (RAF) photo interpreters at Medmenham converted to 3D using stereoscopy.
+The British used Spitfires for aerial reconnaissance over Germany, taking millions of photos that Royal Air Force (RAF) photo interpreters (PI’s) at Medmenham converted to 3D using stereoscopy.
 The graphics allowed the Allies to assess bombing raids, ferret out fake decoy targets and, in conjunction with bugging POW officers, learn about the German rocket facility on the Baltic island of Peenemünde.
 Amidst heavy flak, American pilot John Blyth photographed large bunkers and rocket launching pads, or “heavy sites,” in northern France, near the English Channel.
 They connected the Peenemünde photos with the French sites to determine that Nazis were preparing to launch missiles at England.
 Winston Churchill was skeptical at first because he thought missiles seemed too futuristic to be true.
-However, the PI’s convinced him to authorize Allied raids on the sites with Operation Crossbow, that crippled and slowed the German flying bomb/rocket program.
-The RAF also used 3D images to gauge the amount of water backing up behind important hydro dams, so that they could maximize “bouncing bomb” damage and flood German industry and farms in the Ruhr Valley during Operation Chastise.
+However, the PI’s convinced him to authorize Allied raids on the sites with Operation Crossbow that crippled and slowed the German flying bomb/rocket program.
+The RAF also used 3D images to gauge the amount of water backing up behind important hydro dams so that they could maximize “bouncing bomb” damage and flood German industry and farms in the Ruhr Valley during Operation Chastise.